Director and Poet-In-Chief

 Experiential Learning Team

-Experiential Learning Manager
+Experiential Curriculum and Learning Manager

 Kat loves to help kids literally get their hands dirty, and seeing a kid hold their first worm is the highlight of her day.
 Kat has a Graduate Certificate in Education, Environment and Community from IslandWood, an M.Ed. in Teaching and Curriculum from the University of Washington, and over a decade of experience in environmental education.